Credit Available - See Credits tab below.

 AOA Credit Designation Statement:

 The Utah Osteopathic Medical Association is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
-The Utah Osteopathic Medical Association designates this program for a maximum of 1 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.
+The Utah Osteopathic Medical Association designates this on-demand activity for a maximum of 1 of AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.